Probation, Disqualification, & Reinstatement

 A student on academic probation shall be subject to disqualification if in each of three consecutive semesters of enrollment the student’s cumulative and semester grade point averages are below 2.00 in all units attempted which were graded according to the established District grading scale, or a student's cumulative progress is below 50% completion, or any combination thereof.

 Students on progress probation shall be subject to disqualification if progress probation has been earned for three (3) consecutive semesters of enrollment.
-Students subject to disqualification may also lead to the loss of the Board of Governors Fee Waiver.
-See page 34, under the Financial Aid sections.
+Students subject to disqualification may also lead to the loss of the California College Promise Grant.
+See Satisfactory Academic Progress, Financial Aid section.

 Notification of Disqualification